Frequently Asked Questions

 The Pence Law Library is open to the public, except during reading and exam periods when access is limited to WCL faculty, staff, and students, and WCL alumni.
-Visitors to the Law Library are asked to check in with Security with proper identification and wear visitor badges while using the Library.
+The Library entrance is located on the first floor of the Warren Building.

-Parking is available in the garage at 4801 Massachusetts Ave., NW for a charge of $8.00.
+Parking is available in the garage at 4300 Nebraska Ave., NW for a charge of $2.00 per hour.
 Please note that the District of Columbia requires that the Washington College of Law inform all of our visitors that they cannot park on nearby public streets.
-Those who do so may be subject to a $75.00 fine.
+Those who do so may be subject to a substantial fine.

-Please check the Library's website at http://library.wcl.american.edu/hours.cfm for the most current information about hours and access.
+Please check the Library's Access & Hours for the most current information about hours and access.
 You may also call the Circulation Desk at 202-274-4300 or email firstname.lastname@example.org with inquiries regarding hours and access.